Astridyusidiah/heart-disease-ml/README.md

 # Stroke Risk Prediction from Population Health Data Using Interpretable Machine Learning

 # Overview
-This project evaluates whether classical, interpretable machine learning models can predict stroke occurrence using routinely collected demographic and clinical variables from a population-level dataset.
+This project explores whether classical, interpretable machine learning models can be used to predict stroke occurrence using routinely collected demographic and clinical variables.

+The emphasis is placed on handling severe class imbalance, comparing balancing strategies, and maintaining interpretability suitable for biomedical and public health research contexts.

+Rather than developing a complex model, the project focuses on understanding trade-offs between sensitivity, specificity, and model transparency in an imbalanced clinical dataset.

 # Research Objective
 To quantify the discriminative performance of interpretable machine learning models for stroke risk prediction under severe class imbalance.